david-walters/Milestone-2-Code-Institute/TESTING.md

 - [how-to-play.html](assets/images/test-images/w3-how-to-play.png) - Passed/No-errors
 - [styles.css](assets/images/test-images/w3-css.png) - Passed/No-errors

-The script.js file was also tested on numerous validators and each validator had it's own opinion on recommended fixes but no major issues were found.
+The script.js file was also tested on numerous JS validators and each validator had its own opinion on recommended fixes but no major issues were found.

-JSHint gave 33 warnings.
-None of which are majore warnings.
+JSHint gave 33 warnings—none of which are major warnings.
 All of the warnings are stating that the code I used is only recognisable with ES6.

 - [JSHint](assets/images/test-images/jshint.png) - 33 Warnings